jht1493/ICM-2020-Code/weeks/03_interaction.md

 <!-- |   |   |   |   |   |   |   | ^circleX  |   |   |   |   |   |   |   | -->

-Adding positive values to variable `circleX` will move to the right, adding negative values will move the to left.
+Adding positive values to variable `circleX` will move to the right, adding negative values will move to the left.

  <!-- ... | -2 | -1 | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16 | 17 | 18 | .... -->

 ### > Try

-- add two buttons to adjust the speed of animation
+- add two buttons to adjust the speed of the animation

 [sketch - 3.2 variable circleXspeed buttons](https://editor.p5js.org/jht1493/sketches/SvxAd4V3z)